rvion/CushyStudio/README.md

 - `Library`

 ## 2.5.
 Moving around

-- **CushyStudio** use a powerful **dock** system to organize your workspace.
+- **CushyStudio** uses a powerful **dock** system to organize your workspace.
-- every panel can be moved around, and even detached from the main window.
+- Every panel can be moved around, and even detached from the main window.

-the top bar
+The top bar

 ## 2.6.
 Use built-in cards

 - Use the `Library` panel to select the `CushyStudio/prompt` card.
-- pick a model and click `run` to see it in action
+- Pick a model and click `run` to see it in action

 ## 2.7.
 Install custom cards

 - Open the `Library` panel to select the `CushyStudio/prompt` card.

-## 2.8. create custom cards
+## 2.8.
+Create custom cards

 # 3. Features

 ## 3.1.
-First class ComfyUI support
+First-class ComfyUI support

-### 3.1.1. work with `Local`, `Remote`, and `Cloud` ComfyUI instances
+### 3.1.1.
+Work with `Local`, `Remote`, and `Cloud` ComfyUI instances

 -   Automatically download images in your local outputs folder
 -   Automatically upload missing files
--   powerfull image hashing system to avoid duplicate uploads
+-   Powerful image hashing system to avoid duplicate uploads

-### 3.1.2. parallelize load across multiple ComfyUI instances
+### 3.1.2.
+Parallelize load across multiple ComfyUI instances

 -   ✅ Quickly switch between various ComfyUI setups
 -   ✅ Parallelize work across multiple instances